frank-leitner/portswigger-websecurity-academy/02-authentication/2FA_simple_bypass/README.md

 ### Login as wiener

 As usual, I open the application and log in with the account `wiener`.
 On the top of the screen is a button `Email client`.
-When asked for the 4-digit security code, use the provided email client to retrieve it:
+When asked for the 4-digit security code, I use the provided email client to retrieve it:

 ![login_as_wiener](img/login_as_wiener.png)

+Afterwards, the `/my-account` page loads.

 ### Login as carlos

 Now I try to log in as `carlos`.
 As I do not have access to his email client, I can not retrieve the 2FA code.

-What happens if I, instead of trying to find the 2FA code, manually change the URL and request the `my-account` page after the first step of authentication?
+I know the normal workflow after a successful login - it redirects to /my-account.
+What happens if I, instead of trying to find the 2FA code, manually change the URL and request the my-account page after the first step of authentication?

-Obviously, the login operation is already performed after the first step of the 2FA authentication.
+As it turns out, the login operation is already performed after the first step of the 2FA authentication.
 Entering a wrong code triggers a logout.
 Manually bypassing it instead and directly accessing the known account page URL after the first step is enough to use this valid session.

 ![success](img/success.png)